Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Patients who are diabetic and taking Glucophage will need clearance from their referring physician before the exam.

-If your exam includes an IV injection of a contrast dye, you will be asked not to eat or drink anything for 4 hours before your exam.
+If your exam includes an IV injection of a contrast dye, you will be asked not to eat or drink anything for three hours before your exam.
+You can drink clear liquids, unless you are on restricted fluids.
 Blood tests may also be required before the administration of contrast materials.
 Not all scans use a contrast dye.
 The dye improves the image quality by highlighting certain structures, such as arteries or the colon and making them more visible on the scan.

 Diabetic patients and those with allergies must inform the radiology staff and may need clearance from their doctor before the exam.